 Initialed Lower Left, "J.P."

-Julius Paulsen's work bears the influence of Realism, Symbolism and Impressionism but he was also inspired by Dutch 17th-century art as can be seen in his 1902 painting, 'Portrait Group', in the Skagens Museum.
+Julius Paulsen's evolving style bore, successively, the influence of Realism, Symbolism and Impressionism but he was also inspired by the serenity and introspection of Dutch 17th-century art as evidenced in his 1902 painting, 'Portrait Group', now in the Skagens Museum.
 He was associated with several of the Skagen Painters who gathered each summer in the north of Jutland but he did not visit Skagen itself until after 1900.
 While there, he painted several portraits of his friend, the artist Laurits Tuxen and his family as well as a number of semi-abstract landscapes.

 In 1908, Paulsen was appointed professor at the Royal Danish Academy of Art in Copenhagen and served continuously in this position until 1921.
-His works can be found in the public collections of Denmark's state museums, including the Aarhus Art Museum, the Gothenburg Art Museum, the State Museum for Art, Randers Art Museum, Skagens Museum and his portrait of P.S.
-Kroyer still hangs in the Museum of National History in Frederiksborg Palace.
-Julius Paulsen is well-listed in all art-reference works including Benezit and Thieme-Becker.
+His works may be found in the permanent public collections of Denmark's state museums, including the Aarhus Art Museum, the Gothenburg Art Museum, the State Museum for Art, Randers Art Museum and the Skagens Museum.
+Paulsen's portrait of his friend, the Impressionist painter P.S.
+Kroyer, still hangs in the Museum of National History in Frederiksborg Palace.
+Julius Paulsen is listed in all relevant art-reference works including Benezit and Thieme-Becker.

 E. Benezit, Dictionnaire des Peintres, Sculpteurs, Dessinateurs, et Graveurs, Jacques Busse, 1999 Nouvelle Édition, Gründ 1911, Vol. 10, p.
 648; Vollmer Allgemeines Lexikon der Bildenden Künstler des 20.
 Jarhhunderts, Hans Vollmer, Deutscher Taschenbuch Verlag 1992, Vol. 3, p.
 556; Weilbach, Dansk Kunstnerleksikon, the Castle and Cultural Agency, Copenhagen; Davenport’s Art Reference and Price Guide 2009/10 Edition, LTB Gordonsart, Inc. 2008, p.
 1810; F. Beckett i: Ill.
 Tid., 1897-98, 511-14; E. Hannover i: Kunstbl., 1898, 123; Karl Madsen i: Tilskueren, 1898, 289-303; Det ny Aarh., VI, 1909, 951-58; Leo Swane i: Ill.
 Tid., 1909-10, 36f; N.V.
 Dorph i: Gads da.
 Mag., 1909-10, 69- 77; V. Jastrau: J.P. (smaa Kunstbøger, nr.
 12), 1915; Sig.
 Müller i: Gads da.
 Mag., 1915-16, 179-83; Mogens Gad i: Samleren, 1930, 145-58; Sig.
 Schultz i: Da. i Paris, II, 1938; Knud Voss: Skagensmalerne, 1975; Hanne Honnens de Lichtenberg: Zahrtmanns Sk., 1979; Frans Lasson (red.): Sophus Claussen og hans kreds, I-II, 1984; Leila Krogh: Løvens breve, 1987; Erik Mortensen: Kunstkritikkens og kunstopfattelsens hist. i Danm., 1990; Bente Scavenius: Den frie Udst. i 100 år, 1991; et al.